Improved Approximation Algorithms for Matroid and Knapsack Median Problems and Applications

-Recently, Charikar and Li~\cite{CharikarL12} obtained a 9-approximation algorithm for the matroid-median problem; our results were obtained independently.
-While there is some similarity between our ideas and those in~\cite{CharikarL12}, we feel that our algorithm and analysis provides a more illuminating explanation of why matroid median and some of its extensions (e.g., two-matroid median, matroid median with penalties; see Section~\ref{extn}) are ``easy'' to approximate, whereas other variants such as matroid-intersection median (Section~\ref{extn}) are inapproximable.
-It is possible that our ideas coupled with the dependent-rounding procedure used in~\cite{CharikarL12} for the $k$-median problem may lead to further improvements for the matroid median problem; we leave this as future work.
+Recently, Charikar and Li~\cite{CharikarL12} obtained a 9-approximation algorithm for the matroid-median problem; our results were obtained independently. \footnote{A manuscript containing the 8-approximation for matroid median was circulated privately in 2012; the current version was posted on the arXiv in Nov.
+2013.} While there is some similarity between our ideas and those in~\cite{CharikarL12}, we feel that our algorithm and analysis provides a more illuminating explanation of why matroid median and some of its extensions (e.g., two-matroid median, matroid median with penalties; see Section~\ref{extn}) are ``easy'' to approximate, whereas other variants such as matroid-intersection median (Section~\ref{extn}) are inapproximable.
+It remains to be seen if our ideas coupled with the dependent-rounding procedure used in~\cite{CharikarL12} for the $k$-median problem leads to further improvements for the matroid median problem; we leave this as future work.